 The Master in Teaching (M.I.T.) in Special Education culminates in both a Master’s degree and the following initial teacher certification in the state of Idaho: Exceptional Child, Generalist K-12.
 (This certification may or may not be reciprocated in other states.)
 This certification focuses on working with children in K-12 special education settings.

 Students in the M.I.T. in Special Education participate in extensive learning communities over four academic semesters with an emphasis on collaboration and teamwork in classroom and clinical settings.
 Students have field-based opportunities to directly apply strategies learned in coursework with the support of both university and school-based supervisors and peers.

 Dr. Carrie Semmelroth

-- Two letters of recommendation from professionals who can write about your experience with children with disabilities.
+4. Two letters of recommendation from professionals who are in a position to speak knowledgeably of the applicant’s ability to work with children with disabilities.

 Spring Semester: November 1